fvarnals/CV/README.md

 *Biomedical Sciences Research MSc (**Distinction**)* *Units - Neuroscience, Pharmacology and Cell Biology*

-- Course covered a full tower of abstraction - from molecular machinery of cells up to emergent systems such as Memory and Emotional processing.
+- Course covered a full tower of abstraction, from molecular machinery of cells up to emergent systems such as Memory and Emotional processing.

 - Developed a new method of screening antidepressant pharmaceuticals in rats, using a touch screen based task.
 Research aimed to develop and validate two novel animal models of depression in tandem, one with on-line recording of data for deep analysis.